Perils of the Sentimental Swordsman

-Perils of the Sentimental Swordsman is a 1982 Hong Kong wuxia film directed by Chor Yuen, produced by the Shaw Brothers Studio and starring Ti Lung.
-It was adapted from Youling Shanzhuang of Gu Long's Lu Xiaofeng novel series.
-In the film, the original protagonist, Lu Xiaofeng, was replaced by Chu Liuxiang, the lead character of another novel series by Gu Long.
-It was preceded by Clans of Intrigue (1977) and Legend of the Bat (1978).
+Perils of the Sentimental Swordsman is a 1982 Hong Kong wuxia film directed by Chor Yuen, produced by the Shaw Brothers Studio, and starring Ti Lung.
+The story is adapted from the novel Youling Shanzhuang of the Lu Xiaofeng Series by Gu Long, but the main character Lu Xiaofeng has been replaced by Chu Liuxiang, the main character of the Chu Liuxiang Series, which is also by Gu Long.
+The film was preceded by Clans of Intrigue (1977) and Legend of the Bat (1978), which were adapted from the Chu Liuxiang Series.

 Synopsis

-Chu Liuxiang attempts to assassinate the Eight Prince but fails and is pursued by the prince's men.
+Chu Liuxiang attempts to assassinate the Eighth Prince but fails and is pursued by the prince's men.
 He has no choice but to seek refuge in the sinister Phantoms' Mountain Manor, which houses criminals and people who have committed wicked deeds.
-In fact, Chu and the prince had staged the assassination attempt to fool the evil residents of the manor, so that Chu can infiltrate the manor and eliminate them.
+In fact, Chu and the prince have staged the assassination attempt to fool the evil residents of the manor, so that Chu can infiltrate the manor and eliminate them.